 Causes Of Tinnitus

 Tinnitus is most often related to hearing loss and in fact, as many as 90% of people with hearing loss also experience chronic tinnitus.
 This may be due to age-related hearing loss (presbycusis), loud noise exposure, sudden sensorineural hearing loss, or other causes.
-Illness, infection, earwax blockages, head injury, medication interactions, may also cause tinnitus.
+Illness, infection, earwax blockages, head injury, and medication interactions may also cause tinnitus.
 In some cases, tinnitus doesn’t have a known cause and may be related to stress or chronic pain.

 There are different management techniques that can help ease bothersome tinnitus, and it’s always best to start by addressing any known underlying causes.
 Tinnitus relief is possible if you are evaluated by the appropriate healthcare professionals, and establish a management plan that works for you.